epiccastle/epiccastle.io/epiccastle.io/blog/3/body.md

       (string/replace "\"" "&quot;")))
 ```

-And my `now-string` variable I generate with the following simple little time at the top of my file:
+And my `now-string` variable I generate with the following simple code at the top of my file:

 ```clojure
 (import [java.time OffsetDateTime]